Charley Eckman: Officiating career

 Eckman officiated at the first NBA All-Star Game in 1951, and later was the head coach of the Western Conference All-Star teams in 1955, and 1956, becoming the only person to have officiated and coached in an NBA All-Star Game.
+After a playoff game in March 1951 between the New York Knicks and Syracuse Nationals in Syracuse, Eckman and fellow referee Julie Myers had to ask for police protection after they were embroiled in volatile arguments with both coaches and the Nationals' owner.